-Taylor Fry's estimated risk premium is \$189.46 which is \$0.62 lower than our estimate at the previous review.
-This estimate is in Mar-23 dollars before the application of inflation and discounting.
+Taylor Fry's estimated risk premium is \$189.11 which is \$0.35 lower than our estimate at the previous review.
+This estimate is in Jun-23 dollars before the application of inflation and discounting.
 The main contributors to the reduction in estimated risk premium are:

 - An increase in Average Weekly Earnings (AWE) for QLD over the quarter.
-Benefit levels have historically been tied to earnings - as such, we base our estimated risk premium on current and projected Average Weekly Earnings. - Partially offset by a decrease in our core claim frequency assumption driven by lower-than-expected experience over the quarter - Overall changes due to severity profile and average claim size were small.
+Benefit levels have historically been tied to earnings - as such, we base our estimated risk premium on current and projected Average Weekly Earnings. - A strengthening of the severity profile, driven by a reduction in the proportion of Severity 1Y claims offset by an increase in the proportion of Severity 2+ claims - Offset by a decrease in our core claim frequency assumption, calibrated to the estimated claim frequency for accident quarters Jun-22 to Mar-23 - Overall changes to average claim size assumptions were small.